LordAmit/muse/README.md

 ```
 java -jar Muse-1.0.0.jar <libs4ast> <AppSourceCode> <AppName> <OutputPath>
 ```

+If running Muse within a IDE like Eclipse, import only the Muse folder within the code subdirectory, or else you might get a java.lang.SecurityException error when running Muse.java

 ### Arguments
 Provide the following list of required arguments when running Muse:
 1. ``libs4ast``:  path of the lib4ast folder, inherited from [MDroidPlus](https://gitlab.com/SEMERU-Code-Public/Android/Mutation/MDroidPlus/tree/master/libs4ast);